m1ga/titanium_docker/README.md

 * download Dockerfile
 * docker build . -t titanium-test
-* docker run -t -i titanium-test bash
+* docker run -t -v ~/localFiles:/root/files -i titanium-test bash

+Change `localFiles` to your app folder.

 It will open a terminal where you can run the Titanum CLI and build Android apps.
+You can now go into your app folder and run `ti build -p android -b`

 ## Todo